libraryofcelsus/Aetherius_AI_Assistant/readme.md

 **Experimental Changelog**

 -Added Experimental Different Instruct formating for Oobabooga api chatbot.
-Barley work for now.
+Barley works for now.

 -Added Llama 2 Agent script.
 This functions similarly to the websearch/file reading chatbot, but instead chooses if it should search external resources for each task.
 It also searches both the webscrape and file reading DB's at once.